AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

         f(box, mf1[mfi], mf2[mfi]);
     }

-A :cpp:`Box` and two :cpp:`FArrayBox`\ es are passed to a C++ kernel function.
-In the function, :cpp:`amrex::length` is called to calculate and store the three-dimensional length of the loops based on the size of ``bx``. :cpp:`amrex::lbound` is called to get the lower bound of the :cpp:`Box`.
-Both functions' return type is :cpp:`amrex::Dim3`, a Plain Old Data type containing three integers.
-The result of :cpp:`amrex::lbound` is then passed to :cpp:`FArrayBox::view` to create a :cpp:`FabView<FArrayBox>` that can be used to access the data.
+A :cpp:`Box` and two :cpp:`FArrayBox`\es are passed to a C++ kernel function.
+In the function, :cpp:`amrex::lbound` and :cpp:`amrex::hbound` are called to get the start and end of the loops from :cpp:`Box::smallend()` and :cpp:`Box::bigend` of ``bx``.
+Both functions return a :cpp:`amrex::Dim3`, a Plain Old Data (POD) type containing three integers.
+The individual components are accessed by using :cpp:`.x`, :cpp:`.y` and :cpp:`.z`, as shown in the :cpp:`for` loops.

-:cpp:`FabView<FArrayBox>` is an AMReX class that contains a pointer to the appropriate place in the global :cpp:`FArrayBox` as well as an :cpp:`operator()` that translates the three dimensional coordinates to the appropriate location in the one-dimensional array.
-It also translates between the global domain contained in the :cpp:`FArrayBox` and the local work space defined by the :cpp:`lo` array.
+`BaseFab::array()` is called to obtain an :cpp:`Array4` object that is designed as an independent, :cpp:`operator()` based accessor to the :cpp:`BaseFab` data. :cpp:`Array4` is an AMReX class that contains a pointer to the :cpp:`FArrayBox` data and two :cpp:`Dim3` vectors that contain the bounds of the :cpp:`FArrayBox`.
+The bounds are stored to properly translate the three dimensional coordinates to the appropriate location in the one-dimensional array.  :cpp:`Array4`\'s :cpp:`operator()` can also take a fourth integer to access across states of the :cpp:`FArrayBox` and can be used in lower dimensions by passing `0` to the higher order dimensions.

-We put ``AMREX_PRAGMA_SIMD`` macro above the innermost loop to notify the compiler that it is safe to vectorize the loop.
-This should be done whenever possible to achieve the best performacne.
-The macro generates a compiler dependent pragma and their exact effect on the compiler is also compiler dependent.
-It should be emphasized that using the ``AMREX_PRAGMA_SIMD`` macro on loops that are not safe for vectorization will lead to a variety of errors, so if unsure about the loop, test and verify before adding the macro.
+The ``AMREX_PRAGMA_SIMD`` macro is placed in the innermost loop to notify the compiler that loop iterations are independent and it is safe to vectorize the loop.
+This should be done whenever possible to achieve the best performance.
+Be aware: the macro generates a compiler dependent pragma, so their exact effect on the resulting code is also compiler dependent.
+It should be emphasized that using the ``AMREX_PRAGMA_SIMD`` macro on loops that are not safe for vectorization will lead to a variety of errors, so if unsure about the independence of the iterations of a loop, test and verify before adding the macro.

-Note that the view is shifted such that index 0 points to the lower end of the :cpp:`Box`.
-To obtain the global index, the values needs to shifted back using the appropriate :cpp:`lo`.
-In the case of the example above, the global indices are: ``(i+lo.x, j+lo.y, k+lo.z)``.

-Also: be careful to use the appropriate :cpp:`lo` array for each :cpp:`FabView` object.
-If the loop works on two different global ranges, each :cpp:`FabView` object must be created with the corresponding :cpp:`lo` to obtain the correct data pointers.

 Ghost Cells
 ===========